sillyangel/playmusic/README.md

 # playmusic / offbrand spotify
-a very awesome web music player, pwa installable and used to run on firebase demo : [playmusichtml.web.app](https://playmusichtml.web.app/)
+a very awesome web music player, PWA installable, and used to run on Firebase demo : [playmusichtml.web.app](https://playmusichtml.web.app/)
 ![screenshot]([image.png](https://raw.githubusercontent.com/sillyangel/playmusic/refs/heads/main/image.png))
-> some album work and don't; this isn't perfect
+> Some album work and don't; this isn't perfect

 ## backstory
-i like listening to music, and at time when my phone was dead I had to use my school provided chromebooks to listen music but, the populatur music streaming apps were blocked and inaccessible so i had created my own online music player for me and my classmates, and started this project in September 22, 2023.
+I like listening to music, and at times when my phone was dead I had to use my my school-provided Chromebooks to listen to music but, the popular music streaming apps were blocked and inaccessible so I created my online music player for my classmates and me, and started this project on September 22, 2023.
-> September 22, 2023 according to the first git repo
+> September 22, 2023, according to the first git repo

 # old repo's